 With all of your keyword research done, it’s time to create a budget for your ads.
 (If you are outsourcing your PPC services, you will want to double-check that pricing includes an ads budget or if the fee is just for the services themselves).

 Throughout all of this, don’t forget to keep an eye on your competitors.
 You don’t want to copy exactly what they’re doing, but you can use them for inspiration and motivation for your own campaign!

-Next is one of the areas many business owners tell us they struggle the most with: creating killer ad copy.
-Not everyone is a natural born marketer or writer, and this part doesn’t come as naturally to them as others.
-Your ad copy needs to be engaging, effective, and including a compelling CTA (call-to-action).
+Next is one of the areas many business owners tell us they struggle the most with creating killer ad copy.
+Not everyone is a natural-born marketer or writer, and this part doesn’t come as naturally to them as others.
+Your ad copy needs to be engaging and effective, and include a compelling CTA (call-to-action).